dma-graveyard/eNav-Shore-Display/README.md

-# e-Navigation Enhanced INS #
+# e-Navigation Shore Display ESD #

 ## Introduction ##

-ee-INS (e-Navigation Enhanced Integrated Navigation System) is an ECDIS like application for demonstrating possible e-Navigation services.
+ESD (e-Navigation Shore Display) is an VST application for demonstrating possible e-Navigation services.

 The application is in Java and uses OpenMap(tm) for presenting geospatial